juji-io/site/blog/comparing-clojure-diff-libraries.md

 > Recursively compare Clojure or ClojureScript data structures, and produce a colorized diff of the result.

-So it seems to geared towards visualizing the data diff for human consumption.
+So it seems to gear towards visualizing the data diff for human consumption.
 Here's what the results look like:

 ```Clojure
 (deep/pretty-print (deep/diff data1 data2))